 Being Mexican-American, alternative medicine is a huge part of my culture when it comes to our well being.
-While visiting my grandmother during a time of illness, I was reminded of a time where a simple tea could help and even heal my illnesses.
-I toned each print in different natural home remedies that I grew up with as a child as a way cope with the inevitable loss of my grandmother.
+While visiting my grandmother during a time of illness, I was reminded of a time where a simple tea could heal my illnesses.
+I toned each print in different natural home remedies I grew up with as a child as a way cope with the inevitable loss of my grandmother.

 Conversations between two lovers.